Avon Lake Gifted Program

 Philosophy

+The mission of the Avon Lake City Schools, a District committed to personalized educational excellence, is to challenge students and develop their individual goals through community partnerships, resources, and technology, which will produce responsible, compassionate citizens.
 In the Educational Program for Academically Talented, intellectually able students follow a curriculum that attempts to achieve this goal.
 The students experience activities and programs that develop and challenge their abilities to think critically.
 The program focus is one of rigor and relevance, which will prepare students to face the challenges of the 21st Century.

 Identification

-The identification process is in compliance with the Ohio Department of Education and Workforce guidelines (O.R.C.3301.07 and 3324.01-3324.07).
+The identification process is in compliance with the Ohio Department of Education guidelines (O.R.C.3301.07 and 3324.01-3324.07).
 The Avon Lake City Schools' gifted identification plan identifies students in the areas of superior cognitive ability, specific academic ability, creative thinking ability, and visual and/or performing arts ability.
 The identification process consists of three phases: screening, assessment, and identification:

 Screening - Students are screened in Grades 2 and 5 using the InView test of cognitive abilities.
 Students in grades 2-8 are screened in Math and Reading using the Measure of Academic Performance (MAP).